 June Bug has lived in her new home for almost six months now and her response to this HUGE change and transition has been everything I could have hoped for and more.
 She is just a short walk away from Nicole, our families and me.
 She could not be living between two kinder sets of neighbors.
 If I have said it once, I have said it 1,000 times, I love our little neighborhood.
 I get daily texts from friends around town telling me, “We saw your mom holding hands with her caregiver while on a walk today.”
 I am now the recipient of constant reminders of how truly fortunate my mom really is.

 My mom is kicking ass because she is surrounded by light and good and a whole community of people that are rooting for her and looking out for her.
 The house is the bonus and it’s what she deserved.
-Personally, it was a true labor of love.
-I wanted my mom to feel safe and secure.
-She does and she is.
+It feels like her house, like she picked it out herself.
+It’s cozy and simple and I know with all of my heart she is exactly where she belongs.
+This house is filled with life because that is what it attracts.
+It smells like home cooked meals and when you get settled in you don’t want to leave.
+It is her little hygge-haven and it is a major contributor to why she is doing as well as she is.
 She was a homemaker and she loved her family more than she loved herself.
 This was a sign of gratitude for her tireless dedication to her kids and a tribute to who she was to us as a mom.
 It was my greatest pleasure and my heart is full.
 She is exactly where she should be and I know she agrees.
 But enough with all this sappy stuff, let’s take a look inside: